 The Council's Strategic Overview & Scrutiny Committee supports and monitors the work of the Executive.
-A "call-in" procedure allows the Committee to review Executive decisions before they are implemented, presenting challenge and the opportunity for a decision to be reconsidered, although in 2018/19 there were no "call-ins".
+A "call-in" procedure allows the Committee to review Executive decisions before they are implemented, presenting challenge and the opportunity for a decision to be reconsidered.
+In 2019/20 there was one callin which related to 4 College Street and in this instance the motion to refer the decision back to the Executive was lost.